opnmind/ansible-k8s-ha-cluster/README.md

-# ansible-k8s-ha-cluster
+# ansible-k8s-ha-cluster on OpenTelekomCloud

-Ansible scripts to install an kubernetes ha cluster. (draft)
+Ansible scripts to install an kubernetes ha cluster. (draft during a training)

 ## Requirements